csci104/site/labs/lab1-gdb/index.md

 git clone {{ site.data.urls.github_ssh }}/resources.git
 ```

-The files we'll be using for this lab are posted in the `resources` repository, which you've hopefully already cloned for the homework skeleton code.
+The files we'll be using for this lab are posted in the `resources` repository.
 In the `lab` directory you should see the following files:

 1. `answers.txt`